-.
-Definitions of past due and impaired assets (for accounting purposes)
+- a.
+Qualitative Disclosures - Definitions of past due and impaired assets (for accounting purposes)

 Non-performing assets

 An asset becomes non-performing when it ceases to generate income for the Bank.
 As from 31st March 2006, a non-performing Asset (NPA) is an advance where